telerik/report-server-docs/dotnet-docs/windows-installation.md

 position: 200
 ---

-# Report Server for .NET Installation
+# Report Server for .NET Installation on Windows

 The Report Server for .NET (`RS.NET`) is currently distributed along with the Report Server for the installer for the .NET Framework 4.6.2.
 By default, the installer does not install RS.NET.
 Users must click `Customize` to install RS.NET.